 Project entry for P5.0 ended on September 29, 2017.
 The TCC and TAC adopted project list was entered with no complications.
 The MPO entered a total of 13 Bike & Ped projects and 16 Highway projects.
 NCDOT's SPOT unit will be reviewing the projects for the next few months.
 On April 1, 2018 the SPOT unit will release the list of Statewide projects that have been funded and the Regional projects preliminary quantitative scores.
 The MPO will then assign points according to the MPO's adopted local methodology.
-On July 1, 2018 the SPOT unit will release the list of POT unit will release the list of Division projects and the MPO will again go through the process of assigning points based on the adopted local methodology.
+On July 1, 2018 the SPOT unit will release the list of Regional projects that have been funded and the preliminary scoring of Division projects and the MPO will again go through the process of assigning points based on the adopted local methodology.